Read a few articles on SEO and you will almost certainly come across the phrase “build quality links”.

 - Use software to spin the article into tens, or hundreds of other articles (which will normally read as total gibberish)

-- Post those spun articles on article directories or splogs (spam blogs) with a link (or links) back to your site.
+- Post those spun articles on article directories or spam blogs with a link back to your site.

-Incredibly, there are still a number of respected internet marketing blogs who advocate this as a solid link building tactic — even pointing readers to vendors who will automate the whole process.
+Incredibly, there are still a number of respected internet marketing blogs who advocate this as a solid link building tactic.
+Some even point readers to vendors who will automate the whole process.

 But believe me, going down this route will kill your site.